 On July 14, 2017, the Company contributed to NG Advantage all of its right, title and interest in and to a CNG fueling station located in Milton, Vermont.
 The Company had purchased this CNG station from NG Advantage in October 2014 in connection with the UPA, and at that time, the Company entered into a lease agreement with NG Advantage to lease the station back to NG Advantage.
 This lease agreement was terminated contemporaneously with the contribution of the station to NG Advantage in July 2017.
 As consideration for the contribution, NG Advantage issued to the Company Series A Preferred Units with an aggregate value of \$7,500.
-The Series A Preferred Units provide for an accrued return in the event of a liquidation event with respect to NG Advantage and will convert into common units of NG Advantage if and when it completes a future equity financing that satisfies certain specified conditions; however, the Series A Preferred Units do not, in themselves, increase the Company's controlling interest in NG Advantage remained at 53.3%.
+The Series A Preferred Units provide for an accrued return in the event of a liquidation event with respect to NG Advantage and will convert into common units of NG Advantage if and when it completes a future equity financing that satisfies certain specified conditions; however, the Series A Preferred Units do not, in themselves, increase the Company's controlling interest in NG Advantage.
+As a result, immediately following the contribution, the Company's controlling interest in NG Advantage remained at 53.3%.